linhdo1308/A-B-Testing-on-Buy-Now-page-at-Ubisoft/README.md

 ## 3. Result
 After running the simulated A/B testing, there is an increase of 1.4% in conversion rate when using the new design.
 According to the z-test result, this difference is statistically difference.

-The next step can be discussing the result with stakeholders and agreeing on a ship/no-ship decision
+The next step can be discussing the result with stakeholders and agreeing on a ship/no-ship decision.